Calculate the deemed employment payment for private sector engagements where the off-payroll working rules (often known as IR35) apply.

 You can only claim for capital allowances if the plant or machinery bought is necessary for the tasks required by the engagement.

 You will only get relief if the duties of the engagement meant that the intermediary had to provide the equipment in question.
-If the intermediary purchases the equipment out of choice then you can’t claim the deduction.
+If the intermediary purchases the equipment out of choice then you cannot claim the deduction.

 Step 5 - deduct pension contributions